 and since it is often considered the cornerstone of all Arts, architecture

-occupies a privileged place in the relationship it maintains with natural
+occupies a privileged place in the relationship it maintains with the natural

 elements.
 The synchronization between a temple’s properties and temporal cycles

-has always been one of the best-kept secrets by the initiatory high spheres of
+has always been one of the best-kept secrets of initiatory higher spheres of

-edifice is elevated towards the sacred, thus asserting its operative function
+the edifice is elevated toward the sacred, thus asserting its operative

-by conjugating celestial and terrestrial energies within itself.
-When a temple is
+function by conjugating celestial and terrestrial energies within itself.
+When

-built according to the rules of Art, its geometric shape gives the space its
+a temple is built according to the rules of Art, its geometric shape gives the

-orientation, and, like a needle on a sundial, it also gives the measure of
+space its orientation, and, like a needle on a sundial, it also gives the

-time.
-In this, the scientific knowledge of cosmic cycles elevates the Architect
+measure of time.
+In this, the scientific knowledge of cosmic cycles elevates

-to the rank of initiates, and, for this purpose, it cannot be otherwise.
+the Architect to the rank of initiates, and, for this purpose, it cannot be

 understand the encoding systems used in the Artworks of our ancestors.
 And even